Anxious? Meditation Can Help You 'Relax Into The Uncertainty' Of The Pandemic

 On how many people are experiencing vivid dreams during the pandemic

 I've been having wild dreams — classic anxiety dreams where I'm trying to get somewhere and I can't get there, or I'm being chased or I'm back in school.
 This is being reported widely across our culture, across the globe, as I understand it, and I was talking to Dr. Mark Epstein about this. ...
 I had him on the show originally and I was asking him, why do you think we're having these crazy dreams?
 And, in typical fashion, he gave the disclaimer that he doesn't really know, but his instinct is that we're "processing."
-That's what we're doing in these dreams as we're sort of flushing out, purging, processing the — this is his term, not mine — the collective trauma and the collective grief we're all experiencing right now.
+That's what we're doing in these dreams is we're sort of flushing out, purging, processing the — this is his term, not mine — the collective trauma and the collective grief we're all experiencing right now.
 It can be jarring to have these dreams, but you might look at it as the functioning of a healthy brain and mind.

 On how to practice mindfulness meditation

 You sit in a quiet enough spot and you then bring your full attention to the feeling of your breath coming in and going out.
 You don't have to breathe in any special way.
 This is not actually a breathing exercise.
-And there's nothing special about the breath per se, we're just picking something south of your neck to pay attention.
-We're going to get your attention out of the swirling stories in your head and onto the raw data of your physical sensations.
+And there's nothing special about the breath per se, we're just picking something south of your neck to pay attention, we're going to get your attention out of the swirling stories in your head and onto the raw data of your physical sensations.

 So it can be your breath.
 For some of us, the breath right now is triggering, given the fact that COVID-19, has pulmonary consequences.
-So you might want to pick just the feeling of your full body sitting or lying — or maybe your hands touching, or your bottom on your chair.
-You're picking some physical anchor to where you can place your mind and you just kind of commit to it, gently, that I'm going to pay attention to this for one to five to 10 minutes.
+So you might want to pick just the feeling of your full body sitting or lying — or maybe your hands touching, or your bottom on your chair, just picking some physical anchor to where you can place your mind and you just kind of commit to it, gently, that I'm going to pay attention to this for one to five to 10 minutes.

-And then that's the second step, and then the third step, the final step, really.
-And this is the most important step — as soon as you try to do this, your mind will go into a mutiny mode.
+That's the second step, and then the third step, the final step really, and this is the most important step — as soon as you try to do this, your mind will go into a mutiny mode.
 You're going to start thinking about, when can I get a haircut?
 Where do gerbils run wild?
 Why did Dances with Wolves beat Goodfellas for Best Picture in 1991?
 Blah, blah, blah.
-And the whole game is just to notice when you've become distracted and to start again.
-And again.
-And again.
+And the whole game is just to notice when you've become distracted and to start again, and again, and again.

 And this distraction, by the way, is not a failure.
 It is not a malfunction.
 It is part of the meditation.
 The key part of meditation is to get distracted, to see the wildness of your own mind over and over and over again, and then to begin again and again and again. ...
 It is the seeing of the wildness of the cacophony that is really important, because when you see it, it doesn't own you as much.